 - Source Data Verification (SDV) of EDC data at the clinical site by the monitor

 Both events are resource-intensive and far from automated in most cases, hence why this is a big factor in delaying payments to clinical sites.
-If we look closer at the second trigger listed above, it could be worth exploring how payment triggers could be redefined.
-Risk-Based Monitoring (RBM) is not a new concept, but nonetheless a concept that affects many parts of the organization if implemented.
+If we take a closer look at the second trigger listed above, it might be worth exploring a redefinition of payment triggers.
+Risk-Based Monitoring (RBM) isn’t new but significantly impacts various organizational aspects when implemented.
 The speed at which clinical payments are executed relies heavily on EDC data – and whether sponsors trust the data entered by sites.
 With RBM in place, payments can be executed at a higher frequency by relying on a trust-based model – not the speed of SDV at sites.

 Ease of use – sites’ perspective

-There is great value for sites in having a platform available to conduct budget negotiation and follow the progress of clinical payments.
+Sites benefit significantly from a platform that facilitates budget negotiation and tracks the progress of clinical payments.
 Having multiple systems with multiple different log-ins is, however, not.
-Sponsors should therefore look to provide a unified platform making it easier for clinical sites to access via single sign-on and with easy overview of all financial information, where online help and e-learning is available, if needed.
+Sponsors should provide a unified platform for clinical sites with easy access, clear financial overview, and online help.

 Do you get the most out of your budget build, negotiation, and payment processes currently?

-Whether your organization is looking to digitize the budget build process or potentially implement a platform for sites to negotiate the budget and track payments, HERAX can guide you throughout.
+HERAX guides organizations seeking to digitize the budget build process or implement a platform for site budget negotiation and payment tracking.

 At HERAX, we support our clients in optimizing their processes.
 We provide guidance throughout the exploration, assessment, and selection of vendors to deliver value-adding technologies supporting these processes.

-Rasmus is a life science business consultant specializing in analyzing and optimizing clinical processes, validation, developing quality documentation, and implementing process improvements and IT solutions in Life Science companies.
+Nikolaj Andersen is a Pharma Business & IT Consultant.
+He specializes in analyzing and optimizing clinical processes, developing quality documentation, and implementing process improvements and IT solutions for Life Science companies.